MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 1. Verify the application works as expected.
 You should see a message similar to `[INFO] [AUDIT] CWWKZ0003I: The application javaee-cafe updated in 1.930 seconds.` in the command output if successful.
 Go to `https://localhost:9443/` in your browser and verify the application is accessible and all functions are working.

-1. Press `Ctrl+C` to stop `liberty:devc` mode.
+1. Press <kbd>Control</kbd>+<kbd>C</kbd> to stop `liberty:devc` mode.

 # [without DB connection](#tab/without-mysql-dev)

 There are a few samples in the repository.
 We use *open-liberty-on-aro/1-start* and *open-liberty-on-aro/2-simple*.

-1. Copy `2-simple/src/main/liberty/config/server.xml` to `1-start/src/main/liberty/config`, overwriting the existing zero-length file.
-This `server.xml` configures the Open Liberty server with Java EE features.
+1. Copy *2-simple/src/main/liberty/config/server.xml* to *1-start/src/main/liberty/config*, overwriting the existing zero-length file.
+This *server.xml* configures the Open Liberty server with Java EE features.
-1. Copy `2-simple/pom.xml` to `1-start/pom.xml`.
+1. Copy *2-simple/pom.xml* to *1-start/pom.xml*.
 This step adds the `liberty-maven-plugin` to the POM.
-1. Change directory to `1-start` of your local clone.
+1. Change directory to *1-start* of your local clone.
-1. Run `mvn clean package` in a console to generate a war package `javaee-cafe.war` in the directory `./target`.
+1. Run `mvn clean package` in a console to generate a war package *javaee-cafe.war* in the directory *./target*.
 1. Run `mvn liberty:dev` to start Open Liberty in dev mode.
 1. Wait until the server starts.
 The console output should end with the following message: